rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-With **FlexColorScheme** sub-themes you use simple flat component property values.
+With **FlexColorScheme** component themes you use simple flat property values.
 No need for verbose Flutter SDK component sub-themes, with `ShapeBorder` definitions on multiple widget themes to change their border radius.
-The component sub-theming provides a large amount of easy to configure options via simple flat properties, instead of complicated nested ones.
-In many cases you can also completely avoid the both complicated and confusing `MaterialState` callback theming properties.
+The component theming provides a large amount of easy to configure options via simple properties, instead of complicated nested ones.
+In many cases you can avoid the both complicated and confusing `MaterialState` theming properties.

-**FlexColorScheme** also has many advanced coloring features, like using surface alpha blends.
+**FlexColorScheme** has many advanced coloring features, like using surface alpha blends.
 It also fully supports Material 3 based color schemes, including seed key color generated `ColorSchemes`.
-It offers many configuration options that you can use when you generate your `ColorScheme` from key colors, features that are currently not available in Flutter.
+It offers many configuration options that you can use when you generate your `ColorScheme` from key colors, customization features that are currently not available in Flutter.

 ## Documentation